Update on Danaher Corporation (NYSE:DHR) for the day

 Performance:

-The performance week for Danaher Corporation is at -0.91% while the performance month is at -1.14%.
-The quarterly and half-yearly performance stats are 0.66% and 3.11% respectively.
+The performance week for Danaher Corporation is at -0.47% while the performance month is at -0.26%.
+The quarterly and half-yearly performance stats are -0.54% and 0.66% respectively.

 The current operating margin for Danaher Corporation is at 15.00%.